t-troebst/perfanno.nvim/README.md

 ### Find hot lines

-* `:PerfHottestLines` opens a telescope finder with the hottest lines according to the current annotations.
+* `:PerfHottestLines` opens a finder (telescope, fzf-lua, or vim.ui.select) with the hottest lines according to the current annotations.
-* `:PerfHottestSymbols` opens a telescope finder with the hottest symbols (i.e. functions typically) according to the current annotations.
+* `:PerfHottestSymbols` opens a finder with the hottest symbols (i.e. functions typically) according to the current annotations.
-* `:PerfHottestCallersSelection` opens a telescope finder with the hottest lines that lead directly to the currently selected lines.
+* `:PerfHottestCallersSelection` opens a finder with the hottest lines that lead directly to the currently selected lines.
 * `:PerfHottestCallersFunction` works just like `:PerfHottestCallersSelection` but selects the function that contains the cursor via treesitter.

+When using telescope or fzf-lua, you can interactively navigate the call graph using `<C-h>` (callers) and `<C-l>` (callees) within the picker.

 ### Caching (experimental)